 Family Firms:

-The family firms also respect the new agreements with the society and are conscious of the importance to have gender balance in the business.
+Family firms also respect the new agreements with the society and are conscious of the importance to have gender balance in the business.

 If the owner of the company has a daughter is normal that she is going to run the company.